 Open Energy codifies the licensing of data to make it easier to share.

-Open Energy data access conditions
+Open Energy data access conditions and specifications

 This covers determining what types of conditions may be specified for Data Consumers to meet in order to gain access to datasets in different sensitivity classes.